 The 27 most beautiful sights and museums to visit in Leiden

-Courts, the university, glorious history and numerous museums.
+Courtsies, the university, glorious history and numerous museums.
 Leiden is known for everything!
 And that's not crazy.
-There is plenty to see and experience in the beautiful city during a day trip.
+In the beautiful city there is plenty to see and experience during a day of city.
 The 28 kilometres of canals, hundreds of monuments and historical sights give the city a unique and atmospheric character.
-Museums also show masterpieces by Rembrandt, treasures from Japan and special objects from science.
-Discover your favorite spots and experience them during a day in Leiden.
+In museums you can also see masterpieces by Rembrandt, treasures from Japan and special objects from science.
+Discover your favourite places and experience them during a day at Leiden.

 You're doing well!

 Are you curious about your new city guide?
 View it via [My guide] and find all the places you have collected together conveniently.